codebrewlab/nx-plugins/CONTRIBUTING.md

 # Contributing

-PR's are are welcome and encouraged in this repository.
+PR's are welcome and encouraged in this repository.
 Read this document to see how to contribute.

 ## Table of Contents